Allda/atlas-perf-tests/README.md

 export VEXINATION_HOST="https://vexination.example.com"
 ```

+### Test data
+To be able test a performance of GET and search queries the test suite initialize Atlas
+instance with a test SBOM and VEX documents.
+These documents are loaded to Atlas
+at a beginning of the process only once and stays there.
+The initial upload is done only
+once.

+The test data can be found [here](./data/)

 ### Review results in UI
 The locust framework provides a visualization that reflects a test cases and results.
 Test can be executed using